What is an excellent credit score?

 Apply only for the credit you need.
 If you apply for multiple lines of credit over a short period, lenders may think your financial situation has worsened.
 Plus, the hard credit inquiries that result from your applications can temporarily hurt your credit.

 - Monitor your credit reports.
 Mistakes in your credit reports could negatively affect your credit scores, so monitoring your credit is important.
-You can sign up for CreditWise from Capital One for free.
+CreditWise from Capital One is a free way to keep an eye on your credit report and score.
 You can also use AnnualCreditReport.com to request a free copy from each of the three major credit bureaus.

 Key takeaways: What is an excellent credit score?